Which Should I Choose, Annulment or Divorce?

 Grounds for Getting an Annulment in Utah

-- Under Utah Code §30-1-1, all marriages between relatives are considered void.
+- Under Utah Code § 30-1-1, all marriages between relatives are considered void.
 This usually includes marriages between first cousins, although §30-1-1(2) makes some exceptions if both parties are at least 65 years old, or if both parties are at least 55 years old and either husband or wife is unable to produce children.
+However, marriages between close relatives, like siblings, are always void.

 - Either spouse is currently younger than 18 years old, with an exception for marriages between minors with consent by the parents or guardians.

-- Either spouse is currently younger than 16 years old, with an exception for marriage to a 15-year-old with consent by the parents or guardians.
+- Either spouse is currently younger than 16 years old, with an exception for marriage to a 15-year-old with consent by the parents or guardians and the courts.

-Until the very recent past, §30-1-2(5) also made same-sex marriages void.
+Until the very recent past, § 30-1-2(5) also made same-sex marriages void.
 However, in October of 2014 the United States Supreme Court made a ruling requiring the state of Utah to legally recognize same-sex marriages.
-Because the laws surrounding same-sex marriage in Utah are continually changing and developing, it is highly advisable for same-sex couples seeking a divorce or annulment to consult with an experienced family law attorney for advice regarding possible legal options.
+In 2015, the Supreme Court of the United States declared in Obergefell v.
+Hodges that laws voiding same-sex marriage were invalid.
+Because the laws surrounding same-sex marriage in Utah are continually changing and developing, it is highly advisable for same-sex couples seeking a divorce or annulment to consult with an experienced Utah family law attorney for advice regarding possible legal options.

 The process for initiating an annulment is similar to the process for initiating a divorce.
 After consulting with an attorney, the first step is to file a document called a Complaint for Annulment.
 This complaint must be filed at your local court, and must also be served on your spouse.
 Keep in mind that Utah’s residency rules require that either you or your spouse has lived in Utah for at least 90 days prior to filing for annulment — otherwise, Utah’s courts do not have jurisdiction.